by Cat, Cot 2007 (photo, right, from Wikimedia commons)

 - Cream sauce (* see below for alternate method):

-- Drain off water; add butter (1 Tbsp per cup of milk in jar) to peas in saucepan, and allow it to melt over simmering heat.
+- Drain off water; add 1 Tbsp butter to peas in saucepan, and allow it to melt over simmering heat.
 Season with salt and pepper.

 - * Alternate way to make the cream sauce: